foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_api_data/data_layouts.rst

 ------------

 Data Layouts define how the multi-dimension tensor data is physically arranged in memory.
-This is mainly relevant in the context of kernels related to convolution and pooling groups or other vision-specific layers.
+This is relevant in the context of kernels related to convolution and pooling groups or other vision-specific layers.
 These kernels deal with multi-dimensional tensors which might be considered as images or set of images.
 In this case, specific layout (order of dimensions and its meaning) is important as it dictates the way calculations are performed.